aws-amplify/docs/docs/start/getting-started/fragments/vanillajs/nextsteps.md

 <amplify-callout>To work with service interface objects, your Amazon Cognito users' [IAM role](https://docs.aws.amazon.com/cognito/latest/developerguide/iam-roles.html) must have the appropriate permissions to call the requested services.
 </amplify-callout>

-You can call methods on any AWS Service interface object supported by the AWS iOS SDK by passing your credentials from the AWSMobileClient to the service call constructor.
+You can call methods on any AWS Service interface object supported by the AWS Android SDK by passing your credentials from the AWSMobileClient to the service call constructor.
 See [SDK Setup Options](./manualsetup) for more information.